A stable-compact method for qualitative properties of semilinear elliptic equations: Acknowledgments

 \section{Acknowledgments}

-We warmly thank Bj\"orn Sandstede for guiding us through the literature on spatial dynamics, which plays a central role in Section~\ref{sec:cylinder}.
-CG was supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship program under grant DMS-2103383.
+We warmly thank Bj\"orn Sandstede for guiding us through the literature on spatial dynamics, which plays a central role in Section~\ref{sec:cylinder}. \corr{We are also very grateful to Isabeau Birindelli for identifying a subtle gap in an earlier version of the proof of Theorem~\ref{thm:ES-full} below.}

+CG was partially supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship program under grant DMS-2103383. \corr{HB was partially supported by the French ANR grant ReaCh 23-CE40-0023-01.}